MLSysOps/DataCI/docs/Create_Text_Classification_Dataset.md

 # 4. Summary

 That is a long journey!
 Wait, how many dataset we have and what are their performance?
-It seems quite messy after we publish many datasets and pipelines, run a lot of workflows and benchmarks.
+It seems quite messy after we publish many datasets and pipelines, run a lot of workflows.
 Luckily, when we're developing our data pipelines, DataCI helps in managing and auditing all of them!

 ## 4.1 How many datasets and their relationship?